MHaringa/insurancerating/README.md

 # insurancerating

-The goal of insurancerating is to give analytic techniques that can be used in insurance rating, in particular in actuarial pricing models in P\&C insurance.
+The goal of insurancerating is to give analytic techniques that can be used in insurance rating.
+In particular, the methods can be used to determine class intervals for continuous numerical variables in P\&C insurance.

 ## Installation